M20190649/master-thesis-code/NOTES.md

 * How should I go about validation and evaluation?
   * Do one simulation run without any toll system and then compare this data to the simulations with the toll system
   * Do some brainstorming on metrics to collect, implement them and run the simulation

+## 06.03.2020

+* Rewrite air data fetching script to accept a date range instead of a single datetime
+* Filter extreme/wrong sensor values and do more visual validation on the data/zones

+## 07.03.2020 + 08.03.2020

+* Experiment with other interpolation methods